JourneyMakesUBG/GimkitCheat/README.md

 Gimkit, for whatever reason, forces you to type into the input box before submitting a text answer.
 This script tells you the correct answer, but you still need to type it in.

 ![Image: what colored in answers look like](/images/correct_example.png)

+### Disclaimer

+This script is not endorsed by Gimkit in any way.
+You assume all responsibility for using this.
+It's also really annoying to test this, so it's not guaranteed to work on all browsers.
+If you find any bugs, please report them [here](/issues).